w3f/polkadot-wiki/docs/maintain-guides-democracy.md

 second it or submit a preimage.
 However, it's hard to tell what exactly this proposal does since it shows the hash of the action.
 Other holders will not be able to make a judgement for whether they second it or not until someone submits the actual preimage for this proposal.
-The next step you will submit the preimage.
+In the next step you will submit the preimage.

 ![proposals](assets/democracy/proposals.png)